Robert Reid (bishop): Death

 John Erskin of Dun) On 6 February 1558—the day that he embarked for France—Reid concluded his last will and testament that allowed for a sum of 8000 merks to be used for the formation of a college in Edinburgh.
 (Note: Bishop Reid's last will and testament stipulated that the college should consist of three schools: a grammar school, an arts school and a law school and should include chambers for the tutors.)
-(Note: The curriculum in the schools was to avoid the existing norms of the universities with civil law to take precedence over canon law and the arts course to be more literature, poetry and oratory based.)
+(Note: The curriculum in the schools was to avoid the existing norms of the universities, with civil law to take precedence over canon law and the arts course to be more literature, poetry and oratory-based.)
 Reid embarked on one of the ships of a small flotilla that had been assembled to transport the commissioners, personages with their horses and gifts for the wedding.
-The weather was poor and even before they had left Scottish waters, one of the ships transporting the horses foundered and sank—another ship whose master was a Captain Watterton was wrecked as it approached the French coast with the loss of many gentlemen and valuable cargo.
+The weather was poor, and even before they had left Scottish waters, one of the ships transporting the horses foundered and sank—another ship, whose master was a certain Captain Watterton, was wrecked as it approached the French coast with the loss of many gentlemen and valuable cargo.
 Reid and his fellow commissioner, the Earl of Rothes, were themselves shipwrecked near Boulogne and were rescued by a French fishing boat.
-On 11 April Bishop Reid and his fellow commissioners agreed on the marriage contract that protected Scotland's rights—this contract prevailed despite an attempt by the French to subvert the outcome by obtaining an agreement directly with Queen Mary to Scotland's detriment.
+On 11 April, Bishop Reid and his fellow commissioners agreed on the marriage contract that protected Scotland's rights—this contract prevailed despite an attempt by the French to subvert the outcome by obtaining an agreement directly with Queen Mary to Scotland's detriment.
 Mary's wedding took place on 24 April at Notre Dame Cathedral—the scene of her father's wedding to Madeline twenty-one years earlier.

-An altercation took place between the council of France and the Scottish commissioners when the French demanded that the Regalia of Scotland be immediately sent to France so that the Dauphin could be crowned King of Scotland.
-Reid and his fellow commissioners refused by explaining that they had no mandate from the parliament of Scotland to agree to such terms.
+An altercation took place between the Council of France and the Scottish commissioners when the French demanded that the Regalia of Scotland be immediately sent to France so that the Dauphin could be crowned King of Scotland.
+Reid and his fellow commissioners refused such terms by explaining that they had no mandate from the Scottish parliament to agree to them.
 Displeased with this response, the French king prepared a letter of persuasion to the regent that two of the commissioners would deliver.
 In the meantime, the other commissioners were kept back until the French were certain that the letter was successfully delivered—only at this point could Reid return to Scotland.
 Reid arrived at Dieppe at the end of August and started for home, only to be driven back in a gale, but by this time the bishop and four other commissioners were very ill.
-They all died but Reid was the first on 6 September 1558 and was buried in the Chapel of St Andrew in the Church of St Jacques, in Dieppe.
+They all died, but Reid was the first, on 6 September 1558, and was buried in the Chapel of St Andrew in the Church of St Jacques, in Dieppe.